manchikantivikas/Sentimental-Analysis-Amazon-Instrument-Review/README.md

 - **SGD (Stochastic Gradient Descent)**: A widely used method that updates the weights using only a subset of training data.

 ## Dataset
-The dataset consists of Amazon Musical Instrument reviews, which include textual reviews and corresponding sentiment labels.
+The dataset consists of Amazon Musical Instrument reviews.
+It's available for download on Kaggle.
+You can access it [here](https://www.kaggle.com/datasets/eswarchandt/amazon-music-reviews).

 ## Requirements
 - Python 3.8+